 -

-How do governments, politics, the media and citizens deal with security?
-Study the design and implementation of security and crisis management policies and learn about the critical analysis of the current security policy.
+How do governments, politics, the media and citizens deal with safety and security?
+Study the design and implementation of security and crisis management policies and critically analyze safety and security policy.

 -